ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 The options (expressions after `|`) are evaluated in top-to-bottom order, and the last one is only evaluated if none of the previous ones evaluates to `True`.

 Pattern guards are convenient syntax for deciding which conditional branch to take according to the _value_ contained in one or more of the input variables.
-Note that the functions acting as pattern guards (e.g. `odd x`, `(mod x 3) == 0`) have to return a Boolean, and only after the `=` sign do we specify the return value for each branch.
+Note that the functions acting as pattern guards (e.g. `odd x`, `f || g`) have to return a Boolean, and only after the `=` sign do we specify the return value for each branch.

 > Quiz: what are the type signatures of `oddness` and `buzz` and why ?